 Deposits bear interest as of the value date.
 Interest is credited to the client's account at 31 December each year, whereupon it is added to the pension assets and continues to bear interest together with the latter.
-If the client leaves the Foundation during the year, interest rate for the current year is calculated pro rata up to the withdrawal date.
+If the client leaves the Foundation during the year, the interest rate for the current year is calculated pro rata up to the date of withdrawal.
 The applicable rate of interest will be published on the website.